 The disc was reviewed on November 3 (both sides rated "poor"), along with Lloyd Price's "Stagger Lee," the Chantels' "Prayee," Wade Flemons' "Here I Stand," the Checkers' "Nine More Miles," and the Clickettes' "Not For Me."

 There was one further record by the 4 Pharaohs on Ransom, but it too was an oddball pressing.
 The songs were "Is It Too Late" (another misspelling: the label read "Is It To Late") and "It Was A Nite Like This" (the Turbans tune), both led by Morris.
 While the whole group was present, the label didn't credit the 4 Pharaohs at all, but said "Introducing Morris Wade with music by the Manhattans."
-The Manhattans were actually Sonny Til's backup band.
+The Manhattans were actually Sonny Til's backup band, sometimes appearing as the Orioles.
 Morris had asked for them expressly, because he loved the sound of Johnny Stiles' electric violin (the rest of the group was Harrison Scott [saxophone], Darrell Smallwood [drums], and Hollis Floyd [organ] - besides electric violin, Stiles also played the guitar).
 It probably came out in early 1959, but it wasn't sent out for review.

 When the 4 Pharaohs were touring through Nashville, they met a DJ who knew Hy Weiss.
 This somehow led to the masters of "Give Me Your Love" and "China Girl" being picked up by Weiss' Old Town Records.
 They were released, in April 1959, on Old Town's rarely-used Paradise subsidiary.
 Reviewed on May 18, both sides received a "fair" rating (remember that both had been ranked "good" a year before).
 Other reviews that week were for Little Anthony and the Imperials "A Prayer And A Jukebox," the L'Cap-Tans' "Say Yes," the Eternals' "Rockin' In The Jungle," and the Continental Five's "My Lonely Friend."
 Once again, there was an oddball label problem: for whatever reason, there are Paradise pressings that say "China Girl" and some that say "China Doll."